 New Federal Hires Invest 3 Percent in TSP by Default

-Newly hired employees, and those rehired after breaks in service under certain conditions, invest 3 percent of salary by default but may opt out or choose another investment level.
+Newly hired employees, and those rehired after breaks in service under certain conditions, invest 3 percent of salary by default (5 percent starting with new hires in mid-2020) but may opt out or choose another investment level.
 Similarly, if they do not choose one or more funds to invest in, the money goes by default into the appropriate L fund based on the assumption that withdrawals would start at age 62.

 For special investment, loan and withdrawal policies applying to those on leave without pay, see the publication Effect of Nonpay Status on Your TSP Account at www.tsp.gov/forms/formsPubs.shtml.
 Additional information specifically for those on furlough is in the publication Sequestration and Your TSP Account at that address.